-In addition to the above compensation elements, non-employee directors also receive reimbursement of all reasonable travel and other expenses for attending Board meetings or other Company-related functions.
+In addition to the cash and equity-based compensation elements, non-employee directors also receive reimbursement of all reasonable travel and other expenses for attending Board meetings or other Company-related functions.
 Further, as circumstances permit, we allow family members to accompany directors on business-related flights on the corporate aircraft.
-The inclusion of family members on these flights does not incur any incremental costs to the Company.
+The inclusion of family members of the directors on these flights does not cause the Company to incur any incremental costs.